 I’m so glad that I did.

-Converting to a more natural skincare routine can not only save you money and space in your home but honestly, it’s one of the best things I have ever done for myself because our bodies absorb a lot of the chemicals in skincare products and I’m not a medical professional, but that just doesn’t sound ideal in my opinion.
+Converting to a more natural skincare routine can not only save you money and space in your bathroom and home but honestly, it’s one of the best things I have ever done for myself because our bodies absorb a lot of the chemicals in skincare products — and I’m not a medical professional, but that just doesn’t sound ideal in my opinion.

 So without further ado, here’s my current, super-natural skincare routine: